 Menus, and any changes to scheduled times, are published weekly on the Intranet, and outside the Lodge.
-These menus include allergen information.
+These include allergen information.

 Vegetarian options will always be available at informal meals, but students must explicitly sign up for vegetarian or vegan options for formal meals where this is required.
-All allergies can be catered for at formal meals, but students do need to let the Catering team know of specific intolerances when they sign up.
-This is to prevent students having to wait for a meal to be prepared, and meals being wasted if they do not attend.
-Halal or kosher are available on request.
+Most allergies can be catered for at formal meals, but students do need to let the Catering team know of specific intolerances when they sign up.

 The College cannot guarantee an allergen-free environment.
 Those with a particularly demanding regime can use self-catering facilities where they prefer to do so.
-All Junior Members are responsible for making sure they check allergen information on menus, and for making the catering and/or welfare teams aware of specific needs and issues.
+Junior Members are responsible for making sure they check allergen information on menus, and for making the catering and/or welfare teams aware of specific needs and issues.

-A coffee vending machine and water dispenser is available during the day in Hall.
+A water dispenser is available during the day in Hall.